Virology / Serology - Syphilis

 - Lab Test Results Lookup

 Syphilis, a disease caused by infection with the bacterium Treponema pallidum, can be readily diagnosed by serologic methods.
 Serologic assays used to screen patients for syphilis are nontreponemal tests.
-The nontreponemal test performed in this laboratory is the Toludine Red Unheated Serum Test (TRUST).
+The nontreponemal test performed in this laboratory is the Toluidine Red Unheated Serum Test (TRUST).
 Confirmation of reactive screening test results (TRUST) is obtained through the use of specific treponemal tests for syphilis.
 The TREP-SURE EIA, which detects both IgM and IgG antibodies to T. pallidum, is performed in this laboratory to confirm syphilis screening test results when appropriate.

 Specimen Acceptance Policy

 The nontreponemal test for syphilis (TRUST) performed on serum is available only to local health departments and state-operated health facilities.
 The specific treponemal test for syphilis (TREP-SURE EIA) is available to all health care providers but is not designed to be a screening procedure and thus is only performed when required for proper patient management.